Stealth-R-D-LLC/stealth-key-tool/README.md

 of this README.
 For our purposes, the user is advised to simply ignore them, although they will be included in this discussion to ensure technical precision.
 The leftmost `m` amounts to a visual cue that indicates the start of the path.
-The `44'` never changes. the `125'` indicates the coin is XST (this is the **stealth-key-tool**, after all).
+The `44'` never changes.
+The `125'` indicates the coin is XST (this is the **stealth-key-tool**, after all).
 Each coin will have a different number in this position.
 For example, instead of `125'`, BTC uses `0'` here.